tiagoadonis/MTsSportsLine/README.md

 - Create the respective entity–relationship model;
 - Do the relational schema;
 - Create an database based on the previous relational schema;
-- Implement an graphic interface capable of interact with the database created.
+- Implement an graphic interface in VB.NET, capable of interact with the database created.

 Our graphic interface can do simple transactions of an normal store like purchase a product or return a product but is capable of harder operations, for example, list all the store's workers and check all the sells done by worker.